Javakian12/React-Native-Template/README.md

 4. Please try to only use React Native and Javascript code.
 This is a multi-platform compatibility app, which means that using HTML (in your JavaScript) will break its functionality on IOS and Android.
 Also, using any functions that reference "document" will not work, as it is built with React Native, which means it doesn't support the window object found with normal web apps.
 5. If you have any questions/suggestions/need help with a pull request, feel free to reach out!

+Upon completion and approval of a pull request, access to the server files will be granted, allowing you to fully customize, integrate, and deploy your app!
+(With your improvements as well! 😊)

 🚧 Work In Progress 🚧